 Today, technologies are developing at a fast pace.
-And, both ordinary citizens and businesses adopt them to accommodate their needs.
+And, both general users and businesses adopt them to accommodate their needs.
 The Internet has already become a part of our lives, and we seek to make it a safe and comfortable place.
 Therefore, we’ve developed different types of networks that allow us to do so.
 In this article, we want to focus on two of them, particularly VLAN and VPN.
 So, what are they?
 Let’s compare VLAN vs VPN.

 What is a VLAN

 A virtual LAN (VLAN) is a collection of devices on one or more local area networks (LANs) configured to interact with each other at the data link layer as though they share the same physical location.
 However, VLANs do not necessarily have to be tied to one spot.
 Often, they are located on separate LAN segments placed on different floors of one building, in different buildings, etc. Communication within a group of such devices is rather based on logical connections as opposed to physical ones.
-Thus, webmasters can easily cluster individual devices regardless of their locations in a manner as if they were interconnected by one cable.
+This allows webmasters to easily cluster individual devices regardless of their locations in a manner as if they were interconnected by one cable.

 Advantages of a VLAN